kammikasie/datachallenge/README.md

 # datachallenge
-Basically What I'm adding on this reposotory are the Data Analyst Boot Camp Challenge for T.A. revision
+Basically what I'm adding on this reposotory are the Data Analyst Boot Camp Challenge for T.A. revision